sirpooya/chrome-hyperlink-powerups/DEVELOPMENT.md

    - Hold the key and drag to select multiple links
    - Verify links are copied to clipboard

-3. **Keyboard shortcuts:**
+3. **Settings toggle:**
-   - Press Ctrl+Shift+Z to toggle extension
+   - Open extension options and toggle the "Force links to open in same tab" switch
-   - Verify toggle functionality works
+   - Verify the setting applies immediately across all tabs

 ### Debugging